Swimming with a humpback whale and her baby in Bora Bora was the highlight of possibly the best day of my life. Well, so far.

 Mimi quickly caught up to me and we

 The mama humpback woke up and angled her massive body gracefully toward the surface for air.

 Leveling off she began to keep a wary eye on the swimmers around her, but she didn’t seem alarmed.
 The baby swam big circles around the mama as if trying to play.
 It was adorable.
 I felt as lucky as a National Geographic cameraman.
-I imagined that this was the kind of experience that only they were lucky enough to get to see.
-I realized that they filmed moments like this knowing that the people watching could never fully appreciate it.
-Definitely not on a mere television screen.
-We floated there for quite a while marveling at the whales, but it was time to give them some privacy.
+We floated there for quite a while marveling at the whales but eventually, it was time to give them some privacy.